oldbarney/bubblonpython/README.md

            For more information see:
                 https://docs.python.org/3/library/venv.html
 2. On Windows, open 'command prompt', on Linux open a terminal.
-3. Enter "python -m venv  path-to-v-env" where path-to-v-env is the path of the folder
+3. Enter "python -m venv  _path-to-v-env_"
+        where _path-to-v-env_ is the path of the folder
 4. Activate the virtual environment (this has to be done every time BUBBL is run from the command line)

-   On Windows enter "path-to-v-env\Scripts\activate"
+   On Windows enter "_path-to-v-env_\Scripts\activate"

-   On Linux enter "source path-to-v-env/bin/activate"
+   On Linux enter "source _path-to-v-env_/bin/activate"

-      Note: The virtual environment can be deactivated by entering "deactivate"
+      Note: The virtual environment can be deactivated by entering _deactivate_

 Note: Before installing BUBBL on Linux Mint or Ubuntu, install the
-    python3-tk package (e.g. by entering: "sudo apt install python3-tk"
+    python3-tk package (e.g. by entering: _sudo apt install python3-tk_
     in a terminal).

-With the virtual environment activated (if necessary) navigate to the installation folder and  enter "python bubbl.py".
+With the virtual environment activated (if necessary) navigate to the installation folder and  enter _python bubbl.py_.
 This will start the BUBBL IDE after successfully completing the installation process.

 If any additional requirements are necessary, run the above command again